At that time Council for Children and Families Inc. do not have any 30 hour classes.

-The Council provides a hybrid delivery (classroom & self-paced): Offered with a blend of in-person and self-paced.
-A minimum of 15 hours (50%) of the training must be delivered in-person, and the rest can be at the student’s own pace.
+The Council provides in classroom delivery.
+A minimum of 30 hours (100%) of the training must be delivered in-person.
 That method is much preferred by most early childhood teachers.
-It allows them study material home and still be able interact with other students and an expert teacher.
+It allows them to interact with other students and an expert teacher.
 Training groups are kept purposely very small, from four to eight people.
 Students are strongly encouraged, to ask child care questions based on their own experiences and needs.
 There is a lot of hands on learning and demonstration of developmentally appropriate practices.
 The teacher makes sure to involve all adult learning styles.
 She uses handouts, power-point, props and video clips for visual learners.
 Lecture, small group reports, discussion and review of charts, forms and procedures for auditory learners.
 Role playing, games, learning stations, art, music and science activities for kinesthetic learners.

 3.What is specialty of Child Care Basic Training provided by Council for Children and Families Inc.?